shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 She held the dead kittens in her hand, and lifted them up to the moon.
 Gazing up into the shining moon, she thought of her former nemesis.
 "May you rest in peace, Pantrinome."

 Awoomoon looked over her newborn pups and kitten.
 She stroked each one, smiling as they each responded with a little squirm.
-Then a tear fell from her eye.
+Except for one.
+A tear fell from her eye.

 *AWOOO!*